For small biz reliant on summer tourism, extreme weather is the new pandemic -- for better or worse

 Silberberg is trying to find ways to make climate change work for him, however.
 He is thinking about starting a company that helps people visit places that may disappear due to climate change, such as Glacier National Park in Montana or the Everglades in Florida, which is threatened by rising sea levels.

-In Southern California this summer, businesses faced sweltering heat, followed by Tropical Storm Hilary, the first tropical storm the region had seen in 84 years.
+In Southern California this summer, businesses faced sweltering heat, followed by Tropical Storm Hilary.

 “Definitely extreme weather is here to stay,” said Shachi Mehra executive chef and partner at Adya, Indian restaurant in Anaheim, California.
 The restaurant is located in the Anaheim Packing House, a food hall in a historic 1919 citrus-packing house near Disneyland.

-Note: This story has been updated to remove an erroneous reference to Hilary being the first tropical storm to hit Southern California in 84 years.